MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/troubleshoot-environment-validation-issues.md

 1. Save diagnostic data locally.
 See [Save diagnostic data locally](#save-diagnostic-data-locally).

 1. Send logs to Microsoft to assist with troubleshooting.
-See [Collect diagnostic data locally and send to Microsoft](#collect-diagnostic-data-locally-and-send-to-microsoft).
+See [Send logs to Microsoft](#send-logs-to-microsoft).

-Alternatively, enable remote support to allow Microsoft Support to connect to your device remotely and provide assistance.
+Alternatively, you can enable remote support to allow Microsoft Support to connect to your device remotely and provide assistance.
 See [Get remote support](#get-remote-support).

 ## Save diagnostic data locally